 Natural light fills these homes, bringing with it pacific views and colors of nature.
 What could be a better way to light up your home?
 Large, expansive windows and ceiling openings such as skylights.
 Easy!

 Try diving deep into the peaceful Japanese culture by creating a truly serene space in your home that is meant for mediating, having tea, or doing yoga.

-We really hope you liked our article.
 Feel free to pin all the images to your favorite Pinterest board or to print it and use in your mood board.
 You can visit DelightFULL’s Inspirations page as well as our Pinterest boards in order to get more inspirations about lighting designs, mid-century modern style, unique things in the world and so much more.